isontheline/pro.webssh.net/documentation/src/docs/documentation/help/SSH/public-private-key.md

 ```

 ## Private Key
 SSH private key format is also a standardized format that allows for interoperability between different SSH implementations.
-There are several different SSH private key formats, but WebSSH supports OpenSSH and PuTTY ones.
+There are several different SSH private key formats, but **WebSSH supports OpenSSH and PuTTY ones**.

 Here is an example of an OpenSSH private key: